 At the conclusion of your hearing tests, the hearing health care professional from Live Better Hearing will review the results.
-If your type of hearing loss can be improved with the use of hearing aids or other assisted hearing technology, your options are discussed, and recommendations will be made.
+If your type of hearing loss can be improved with the use of hearing aids or other assistive hearing technology, your options are discussed, and recommendations will be made.

 Your appointment will start with a discussion about your hearing difficulties, a review of your medical history, and an examination of your ears with an otoscope.